Mingle the Mouse

 His eyes fell at last

-On a hole in a wall
+On a crack in a wall

 He laid down some grass